asearfos/chipper/docs/chipper_manual.md

 When all gzips are completed, the spinning wheel will no longer be present, and the button “Return to Home” will become active.
-Two Song Analysis output files can now be found in the folder you analyzed.
+Two Song Analysis output files can now be found in the folder you analyzed:

 1. *AnalysisOutput\_YYYYMMDD\_THHMMSS\_songsylls* with measurements pertaining
  to the song and syllables.
 2. *AnalysisOutput\_YYYYMMDD\_THHMMSS\_notes* with measurements pertaining to
 the notes.
-The user should be careful using these measurements as noisy song files will not have accurate note information due to disconnected signal.
-User can always visualize the notes using the Noise Threshold widget.
+The user should be careful using these measurements, as noisy song files will not have accurate note information due to disconnected signal.
+In other words, when a syllable is segmented from a noisy file, the signal is likely to be broken up into pieces that are not actually separate notes sung by the bird.
+Thus, note measurements should be used with caution from field recordings unless the user is confident that syllables are parsed correctly into notes.
+The user can always visualize the notes using the Noise Threshold widget.

 **Analysis Output**